Skip to main content

 Research themes

-I research the history of science in the Middle Ages.
-I am particularly interested in how sciences were studied and practised by non-experts, as well as the relationships between science and religion, and science and literature.
+I research the history of science.
+I am particularly interested in how science and technology work in practice, including hands-on use of instruments and production of books.
+I also research how science is communicated across cultures, and the relationships between science and religion, and science and literature.

 My first book, The Light Ages, was published in 2020.
-It was a Book of the Year in several publications including The Times, The TLS and The Telegraph, and was shortlisted for the Hughes Prize of the British Society for the History of Science.
+It was a Book of the Year in several publications including The Times, The TLS and The Telegraph.
+It won the American Astronomical Society’s Osterbrock Prize 2025, and was shortlisted for the Hughes Prize of the British Society for the History of Science.

 Other